kuklachert/udacity-project6/README.md

 # Udacity Data Analyst Nanodegree
 ## Project 6 - Illya Payanov

 **Please note**: the main file in this version is *index_final.html* which contains the revised version of the vizualisation and is based on the data from *eu_unemployment.csv* and *eu_events.csv*.
-I renamed my first submission, that didn't meet all specifications, to *index2.html*.
+I renamed the file with my first submission, that didn't meet all specifications, to *index2.html*.
 The corresponding data files for the first submission are *g8_unemployment.csv* and *globalevents.csv*.

 ### Summary